 The reason I participate like this is because I feel that it is appropriate to give back time and effort to organisations which are useful in my own life.
 I have significant financial and management experience, having started software companies (one of which was recently acquired) and I find that helping organisations to grow and better service their members is something that both is useful and I can do.
 As my career moves from mathematical cryptography and computer security toward more management, I look towards the IACR for my personal development, and therefore as a forum to invest my effort towards improvement for myself and the community.

 I was instrumental in establishing sponsorship for student stipends for the IACR at a time of financial crisis, and am pleased to see the trend continue.
-While IACR is not currently in any financial distress, it is a time of change, and I believe my skills and experience could be very valuable to the organization.

 If I am elected to the Board of directors, I promise to serve the membership diligently, non-politically and to the best of my abilities.

 If you have comments, please send them to firstname.lastname@example.orgGreg Rose (email@example.com)